evagian/car-rental-database-sql-/README.md

 ![alt text](https://github.com/evagian/car-rental-database-sql-/blob/master/images/car-db.png)

-Now answer the following
+Now answer to the following

 Query A
-a.
 Show the reservation number and the location ID of all rentals in 5/20/2015

 Query B
-b.
 Show the first and the last name and the mobile phone number of those customers that have rented a car in the category that has label = 'luxury'

 Query C
-c.
 Show the total amount of rentals per location ID (pick up)

 Query D
-d.
 Show the total amount of rentals per car's category ID and month

 Query E
-e.
 For each rental’s state (pick up) show the top renting category

 Query F
-f.
 Show how many rentals there were in May 2015 in ‘NY’, ‘NJ’ and ‘CA’ (in three columns)

 Query G
-g.
 For each month of 2015, count how many rentals had amount greater than this month's average rental amount

 Query H
-h.
 For each month of 2015, show the percentage change of the total amount of rentals over the total amount of rentals of the same month of 2014

 Query I
-i.
 For each month of 2015, show in three columns: the total rentals’ amount of the previous months, the total rentals’ amount of this month and the total rentals’ amount of the following months